 These scholarships are made possible by generous alumni, other friends of the College, local businesses, faculty, staff, and the Board of Trustees who believe in the value of education and in your future.
-For further information on a scholarship for your future contact the HFCC Foundation by calling 313-845-9620.
+Minimum of 6 credit hours unless stated otherwise.
+Application deadline is May 1, 2008.